computas/cd-jenkins-workshop/README.md

 Note that this project has only been tested on Windows, but is expected to work elsewhere too.

 1. Download and install [Git](https://git-scm.com/download/).
-On Windows, install the (optional) Unix tools.
+Important: see below for installation instructions on Windows.
 2. Download and install [Vagrant](https://www.vagrantup.com/).
 3. Donwload and install [VirtualBox](https://www.virtualbox.org/).
 4. Clone this repo.